How to Test for Asbestos in Your Home Safely and Effectively

 There are no national laws requiring homeowners to disclose asbestos when selling.
 However, some states may have additional regulations.
 If you’re planning renovations, you may need to apply for inspection and asbestos clearance before starting work.

 Most insurance policies won’t cover asbestos removal unless the contamination was caused by a covered event.
 Check your policy details for exclusions.
+Learn how long asbestos removal takes to meet legal and insurance requirements.

 What’s Next?